 Christopher Paul Jones, AKA The Breakthrough Expert, specialises in helping people let go of their fears, anxieties and even their phobias.
-In this article, Christopher explains how to overcome your fear of flying especially if you're experiencing first time flying anxiety.
+In this article, Christopher explains how to get over your fear of flying especially if you're experiencing first time flying anxiety.

 Because most phobias are not conscious or logical.

 Most advice offered by ‘experts’ is based on the theory of distracting yourself via deep breathing, learning about plane safety, etc. Generally, while this is good advice, it’s not enough to help someone with a full blown phobia, as it doesn’t address the root cause of the fear; how the phobia got created in the first place and how to change those triggers.

 When I work with clients, dealing with the root cause is where I find it makes the biggest difference in reducing a phobia, rather than having the client constantly fight it themselves.